The Comprehensive Guide to Dog Potty Training

 - If you find your puppy in the act, interrupt them

-- If your puppy finishes peeing outside, praise them and give them a treat
+- If your puppy finishes peeing outside, generously praise them and give them a treat

-Also, if your puppy doesn't pee in the house, don't punish them.
-This is because if the area is already soiled, it's too late to make a correction.
+Also, if your puppy does pee in the house, it’s too late to make a correction.
 Punishment will often do more harm than good, so just clean up the mess and move on.